 MailChimp graciously offers hundreds of integrations to both very well-known applications as well as niche applications.

-You offer in-person or online services
+Do you offer in-person or online services?

 It integrates well with your availability for the time on your website.
 It also allows you to make online payments as well.